raybellwaves/cfanalytics/README.rst

    :target: https://pypi.python.org/pypi/cfanalytics/

 **cfanalytics** is an open source project and Python package that aims to provide analyzes to CrossFit® workouts.
-The goal is enhance data-driven performance of athletes.
+The goal is to enhance data-driven performance of athletes.

 Installing
 ----------